Guide to Carlsbad Caverns: Plan a Day Touring the Cave and Hiking

 Why We Love Visiting: The self-guided tours stood out for us – we have been to other national park caves that only offered guided tours.

-Natural Entrance Trail
+The Natural Entrance Trail

 The Natural Entrance Trail self-guided tour is awesome.
 The trail starts on the surface and leads you 750 feet down a path into the cave.
-Once you get into the cave, the path has lighting, so there is no need to bring a headlamp.
+Once you enter the cave, the path has lighting, so there is no need to bring a headlamp.
 It takes a while for the eyes to adjust, so take your time.

-Be sure to read the signs along the route to see famous landmarks inside the cave, such as Devil’s Spring, Iceberg Rock, and the Whale’s Mouth.
+Be sure to read the signs along the route to see landmarks inside the cave, such as Devil’s Spring, Iceberg Rock, and the Whale’s Mouth.

 If you hike from the surface down into the cave, you’ll take the elevator out at the end.
 The trail ends at the Big Room Trail.
-More on the Big Room Trail next – and you can walk both trails on the same day.
+More on the Big Room Trail next – you can walk both trails on the same day.

 • Distance: 1.25 mile